 From taking a dip in the pristine swimming pool and playing outdoor games like Cornhole, to having coffee, wine, or making S’mores around the newly constructed fire pit, the outdoor community of this family resort is integral to the experience.

-While I could have easily retreated to the comforts of our suite, what I most enjoyed about this trip was getting to know other guests and our hosts, Phil and Sylvia, within this green gathering space.
+While I could have easily retreated to the comforts of my suite, what I most enjoyed about this trip was getting to know other guests and my hosts, Phil and Sylvia, within this green gathering space.

 Complimentary Breakfast at Sesuit Harbor House

 One of my favorite things was spending cool Autumn mornings having breakfast around a crackling firepit.
 Alternatively, you might decide to have breakfast in the Main House, sunroom, outdoor patio, pool deck, picnic tables, or even on your own patio.